-- (a) the Modern Slavery Act Transparency Statement for Nomad Foods Europe Limited ("Nomad"), and Birds Eye Limited ("Birds Eye") for the financial year ending 31 December 2021, made pursuant to section 54 (part 6) of the UK Modern Slavery Act 2015, and has been approved by the board of each company on 5th May 2022; and - (b) an account of due diligence for Findus Norge AS ("Findus") for the financial year ending 31 December 2021, made pursuant to section 5 of the Norwegian Transparency Act (åpenhetsloven) 2022, and has been approved by the board on 25th May 2022.
+- a) the Modern Slavery Act Transparency Statement for Nomad Foods Europe Limited ("Nomad"), and Birds Eye Limited ("Birds Eye") for the financial year ending 31 December 2022, made pursuant to section 54 (part 6) of the UK Modern Slavery Act 2015, and has been approved by the board of each company on 30 June 2023 (for Nomad), and 30 June 2023 (for Birds Eye); and - b) an account of due diligence for Findus Norge AS ("Findus") for the financial year ending 31 December 2022, made pursuant to section 5 of the Norwegian Transparency Act (åpenhetsloven) 2022, and has been approved by the board on 29 June 2023.

-Nomad, Birds Eye and Findus (together, "Reporting Companies") are part of the Nomad Foods Group, Europe's biggest frozen food business producing, marketing and distributing branded frozen food products in 22 countries across Europe, employing approximately 8,000 people, with 19 factories.
+Nomad, Birds Eye and Findus (together, "Reporting Companies") are part of the Nomad Foods Group, Europe's leading frozen food business producing, marketing and distributing branded frozen food products in 22 countries across Europe, employing approximately 8,000 people, with 19 factories.
 Core brands include Birds Eye, Findus, iglo, Aunt Bessie's, Goodfella's, Frikom and Ledo.